The E.N.D.: Singles

 Originally released as the third promotional single from The E.N.D. on June 2, 2009, "Meet Me Halfway" was released as its third single on September 22 to critical acclaim.
 It became the album's third US Billboard Hot 100 top-ten single, peaking at number seven.
-The digital single was certified double platinum by the RIAA on May 18, 2010 for selling two million units in the US.
+The digital single was certified double platinum by the RIAA on May 18, 2010, for selling two million units in the US.
 Internationally, it peaked atop the charts in Australia, Belgium, Germany, Greece, Israel, Luxembourg, Norway, Romania and the United Kingdom.
 Directed by Ben Mor, the song's accompanying music video features the members in different parts of the Solar System–Fergie lies in the middle of a lush green jungle, apl.de.ap levitates on a desert planet in nomadic clothing, will.i.am rides an elephant on a moon of Jupiter and Taboo glides around the Sun in a spacesuit.

 Originally released as the first promotional single from The E.N.D. on May 19, 2009, "Imma Be" was released as the fourth US and fifth and final international single on January 12, 2010, simultaneously with "Rock That Body", to critical acclaim.
 Following its performance at the 52nd Annual Grammy Awards, the song became the Black Eyed Peas' third US Billboard Hot 100 number-one single.
 The digital single was certified double platinum by the RIAA on May 18.
 Internationally, the song failed to replicate the commercial success of its predecessors, but peaked within the top ten in Australia, Canada and Hungary.
 Directed by Rich Lee, the song's accompanying music video was filmed back-to-back with the music video for "Rock That Body".
 The videos were put together in a ten-minute medley titled "Imma Be Rocking That Body".

 "Rock That Body" was released simultaneously with "Imma Be" as the fourth international and fifth and final US single from The E.N.D. on January 29, 2010.
-It became the Black Eyed Peas' fifth consecutive US Billboard Hot 100 number-one single, peaking at number nine.
+It became the Black Eyed Peas' fifth consecutive US Billboard Hot 100 top-ten single, peaking at number nine.
 Internationally, it peaked within the top ten in Australia, Austria, Belgium, France, Germany, Ireland, Israel, Italy and Portugal.
 Directed by Rich Lee, the song's accompanying music video was filmed back-to-back with the music video for "Imma Be".
 The videos were put together in a ten-minute medley titled "Imma Be Rocking That Body".